Differential invariants of generic parabolic Monge-Ampere equations: Geometry of Lagrangian distributions

-Finally, observe that regular domains for $\mathcal{S}_{p+1}$ are obtained from those for $\mathcal{S}_{p}$ by removing from latters some thin subsets.
-Since, as we have seen before, the situation stabilizes after at most four steps by starting from $p=0$, the existence of common regular domains for all $\mathcal{S}_{p}$'s whose union is everywhere dense in $\mathcal{M}$ is guaranteed. \end{proof}
+Finally, observe that regular domains $\mathcal{S}_{p+1}$ are obtained from those of $\mathcal{S}_{p}$ by removing from latters some thin subsets.
+Since, as we have seen before, the situation stabilizes after at most four steps by starting from $p=0$, existence of common regular domains for all $\mathcal{S}_{p}$'s is guaranteed.
+Moreover, the above arguments shows that their union is everywhere dense in $\mathcal{M}$ \end{proof}